rccordell/f20bbb/schedule.md

 ### Friday, October 23 (I,S)

-Book Lab 7: A pamphlet-stitch binding.
+Book Lab 7: Pamphlet-stitch binding.
 Make sure you've ordered your [book-binding supplies](https://www.colophonbookarts.com/instructors-students/cordell-class-kit) ahead of time so you can bring them to the session.
+Use the third sheet on the [sign-up sheet here](https://docs.google.com/spreadsheets/d/17QxSFyyknpoVT1w8hdItDjTg9BcBc83IPj6FHadptME/edit?usp=sharing) to claim a spot for 10/23.
+Please note:

 -----